Garfield County Open Records Policy

-It is the policy of the Board of County Commissioners (BOCC) that all public records shall be open for inspection by any person at reasonable times, except as provided by the Colorado Open Records Act § 24-72-201, et seq., C.R.S. (the Act) or by other laws.
-In the event the Act is amended, this policy will be deemed amended to be consistent with the amended Act.
+It is the policy of the Board of County Commissioners (BOCC) that all public records shall be open for inspection by any person at reasonable times, except as provided by the Colorado Open Records Act (CORA), C.R.S. § 24-72-201, et seq. (the Act), or by other laws.

-Though "all public records are to be open for inspection by any person at reasonable times," procedures for such disclosure can be subject to rules and regulations made by the official custodian or the custodian.
+Though all public records are to be open for inspection by any person at reasonable times, procedures for such disclosure can be subject to rules and regulations made by the official custodian or the custodian.
 These rules and regulations are authorized as being reasonably necessary for the protection of such records and for the prevention of unnecessary interference with the regular discharge of the duties of the custodian or his or her office or department.
-Such rules and regulations cannot change the Act, and in the event this policy conflicts with the Act, the Act always controls.
-For example, such rules and regulations cannot limit who is entitled to records or limit what records are open for inspection.
+Such rules and regulations cannot change the Act, and in the event this policy conflicts with the Act, the Act controls.
+For example, such rules and regulations cannot limit who is entitled to inspect records or limit what records are open for inspection.
 Depending upon the circumstances of a request, Garfield County reserves the right to allow a custodian to establish specific rules and regulations necessary for the protection of such records and for the prevention of unnecessary interference with the regular discharge of the duties of the custodian or her or his office or department.
 This policy is subject to interpretation by the Garfield County Attorney's Office, and exceptions may be made in individual cases at their discretion.
-For the complete Act, see § 24-72-201, et seq., C.R.S.
+For the complete Colorado Open Records Act, see C.R.S. § 24-72-201, et seq.

-The definitions found in § 24-72-202, C.R.S., as amended from time to time, shall apply unless the context clearly requires a different meaning.
-Two definitions of particular importance are listed below:
+The definitions found in C.R.S. § 24-72-202, as amended from time to time, shall apply unless the context clearly requires a different meaning.

-A. Garfield County has determined that the use of an official Records Request Form by citizens is necessary for the efficient handling of such open records requests.
-The Records Request Form will be given to any individual who makes a request that is not on the form, or the individual will be directed to www.garfield-county.com or the Garfield County Attorney's Office to receive a Records Request Form.
-The Records Request will be delivered to the Garfield County Attorney's Office.
-The Garfield County Attorney's Office will transmit the Records Request Form to the appropriate department(s) immediately.
+A. All requests made pursuant to the Act shall be made on the official Records Request Form.
+The official Records Requests Form can be found online at www.garfield-county.com or at the Garfield County Attorney's Office.
+Completed Records Request Forms shall be submitted by email, regular mail, facsimile or in person to the Garfield County Attorney's Office.
+The Garfield County Attorney's Office will forthwith transmit the Records Request Form to the appropriate department(s).
 Garfield County has a limited amount of time within which to respond to open records requests.
 See Section 4 below (Time for Accessing Public Records) for more information.

 B. The Clerk to the Board of County Commissioners is the official custodian of all recorded records maintained by Garfield County.
 Department heads are the official custodians of all records maintained within their departments.
 The Manager of IT is the official custodian of emails.

-Elected Officials may develop their own policies and procedure regarding public records in their custody.
-To the extent that Garfield County has custody of any public records of an Elected Official, however, Garfield County shall, in consultation with the Elected Official, meet any requirement of the Open Records Act as it may apply to documents in Garfield County's possession.
+Elected Officials may develop their own policies and procedure regarding public records within their custody and control.
+To the extent that Garfield County has custody of any public records of an Elected Official, however, Garfield County shall, in consultation with the Elected Official, meet any requirement of the Act as it may apply to documents in Garfield County's possession.

-C. Please be advised that the following offices and departments handle their own Open Records Requests and additional laws and regulations may pertain to their records:
+E. Please be advised that records in the custody and control of the following offices and departments are exempt from this policy, and additional laws and regulations may pertain to their records:

 4. Time for Accessing Public Records

 The Garfield County Attorney's Office shall set a date and hour within three working days when the records will be available for inspection.
-If the requested records are in active use or are in storage and, therefore, are not available right away, this fact shall be communicated to the requestor forthwith, in writing, if requested.
-See § 24-72-203(3)(a), C.R.S.
+If the requested records are in active use or are in storage and, therefore, are not available right away, this fact shall be communicated to the requestor forthwith, in writing.
+See C.R.S. § 24-72-203(3)(a).

-The period of providing requested documents for review may be extended for an additional seven working days if the Garfield County Attorney's Office determines that one of the following conditions exists ("extenuating circumstances"), and states such condition in writing, to the requestor, within the first three working days of receipt of the request (§ 24-72-203(3)(b), C.R.S.):
+The period of providing requested documents for review may be extended for an additional seven working days if the Garfield County Attorney's Office determines that one of the following extenuating circumstances exists, and states such condition in writing to the requestor within the first three working days of receipt of the request (C.R.S. § 24-72-203(3)(b)):

-(2) A broadly-stated request is made that encompasses all or substantially all of a large category of records, and the agency is unable to prepare or gather the records within the three-day period because:
+(2) A broadly-stated request is made that encompasses all or substantially all of a large category of records, and the Garfield County Attorney is unable to prepare or gather the records within the three-day period because:

 a.
 The custodian needs to devote all or substantially all of its resources to meeting an impending deadline or period of peak demand that is either unique or not predicted to recur more frequently than once a month; or

 b.
 A request involves such a large volume of records that the custodian cannot reasonably prepare or gather records within the three-day period without substantially interfering with the custodian's obligation to perform his or her other public service responsibilities.
-See § 24-72-203(3)(b)(II), C.R.S.
+See C.R.S. § 24 72 203(3)(b)(II).